What It Is Made Of: Discernment and Choice

 The Substance That Contains Everything

-A student describes a meditative experience of perceiving one substance that seems to contain all thoughts, emotions, and sensations, and asks about the intense difficulty of sustaining attention on it.
+A student describes an experience in meditation of perceiving one substance that contains all thoughts, emotions, and sensations, and the teacher explores the difference between the practice of focused observation and the recognition of what lies beyond practice.

 The Anatomy of a Free Choice